athallabf/athallabf/README.md

 ### 🚀 About Me

-Hey there!
-I'm Athalla, and I love creating robust and scalable backend solutions.
-I'm passionate about software development and enjoy learning new technologies to keep up with the ever-evolving tech landscape.
+Hi, I'm Athalla.
+I focus on creating scalable backend systems and applying DevOps practices to improve automation, deployment, and reliability.

 ### 🛠️ Current Focus

-- **Backend Development**: I'm diving deep into **NestJS** and **Golang** to build powerful server-side applications.
+* **Backend Development**: Deepening my skills in **NestJS** and **Golang** to build reliable and scalable server-side applications.
-- **Fullstack Experience**: Right now, I'm working with the awesome team at Barunastra Roboboat ITS as a Fullstack Developer, using **NextJS** and integrating **ROS** with frontend systems.
-- **DevOps Interest**: I'm exploring the DevOps world to get a better understanding of the entire software development lifecycle.
+* **DevOps Practices**: Learning and applying **CI/CD, containerization, and cloud infrastructure** to streamline development and operations.
+* **Continuous Learning**: Exploring the broader software development lifecycle to bridge backend engineering with DevOps culture.
+*
 ### 💼 Skills & Interests

 - **Languages & Frameworks**: NestJS, Golang, NextJS